Getting started with OneDrive

 Accessing OneDrive

-NOTE: When using OneDrive University staff must follow the linked Terms and Conditions for OneDrive, and the Information protection Policy.
+NOTE: When using OneDrive University staff must follow the linked Terms and Conditions for OneDrive, and the Information Protection Policy.

 Sharing individual files or folders